danijelLoc/Chip8iEmulationCore/README.md

 Use the onKeyDown and onKeyUp methods to send input to the emulator.
 Keys are mapped based on the `Chip8InputBindings` and `EmulationMenuBindings` dictionaries that can be modified for custom bindings.

 ### Observing Output
-The `outputScreen` and `outputSoundTimer` properties are marked with `@Published`, so you can use them in `SwiftUI`, `UIKit`, or `AppKit`.
+The `outputScreen` and `outputSoundTimer` properties are marked with `@Published`, so you can subscribe to them and update the view and play the sound in `SwiftUI`, `UIKit`, or `AppKit`.

 ### Screen Output Handling Example

 Publisher Buffer `outputScreen` is a 64x32 grid of Boolean values, representing pixel states.

-You can set view to reactively display screen updates from `outputScreen` buffer using `CGImage` extension method `fromMonochromeBitmap` included in the `Chip8iEmulationCore` package.
+One way to reactively display screen updates from `outputScreen` publisher buffer is using `CGImage` extension method `fromMonochromeBitmap` included in the `Chip8iEmulationCore` package.

-Here is example in MacOS frontend app which uses this package.
+Here is an example of this approach in macOS frontend app which uses this package.
+Also included in the example is initialisation of core, starting the game and subscribing to sound timer change.

 ```swift
     @StateObject var emulationCore = Chip8EmulationCore()